christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 When we weight each measure by the semantic information the GloVe vectors capture, this will further maximize our classification algorithms ability to generalize, because as effective as count vectorization and TF-IDF are on their own, adding weights to each word based on its frequency within the GloVe embeddings will allow count vectorization and TF-IDF to also take semantic similarities into account during classification.

 The last two sections were pretty dense, but things will get a lot easier from here.
-Taking queues from notebook 43, we'll assemble an sklearn `Pipeline` to encompass the `ExtraTreesClassifier`'s, which will each take 200 `n_estimators`...
+Taking queues from notebook 43, we'll assemble an sklearn `Pipeline` to encompass the `ExtraTreesClassifier`'s, which will each take `n_estimators` that are equal to `200`...

 ```python
 '''Glove vectors passing through a stack of random decision trees